 The higher the score, the nicer your apartment, the better your job, the lower your insurance payment, the better your auto loan’s interest rate – you get the picture.
 And you can save hundreds a year because of that great credit score.

 Bad credit is determined by how you have handled your credit over the years.
 If you have missed payments or even just don’t have a lot of information in your file, your credit may not be great.
 The 2 most important components of your FICO score are on-time payments (35% of your score) and how much you owe compared to how much credit you have available (30% of your score).
 That means if you have had late payments, that is likely the primary cause of your poor credit, but if you have a high balance on the credit cards you have, that can be a heavy weight as well.

 Not sure where to start on how to improve your credit?
 It’s easier than you think.
 The easiest and fastest way to build your credit is with a credit card.
 It has to do with how the FICO model is set up.
 That may strike fear in your heart if you’ve had a bad run with your finances.
 But breathe deeply and repeat this mantra: Pay on time and in full each month.

 But first things first.

 Right away, you’ll want to check your credit reports.
-Three major credit bureaus – Equifax, Experian and TransUnion – receive data on you from a variety of sources, primarily lenders.
-You can check each report for free once a year at AnnualCreditReport.com.
+The three major credit bureaus – Equifax, Experian and TransUnion – receive data on you from a variety of sources, primarily lenders.
+You can check each report for free once a year at AnnualCreditReport.com or check your TransUnion report at CreditCards.com.
 Plan to pull one of the three every four months.
 Pull your first one today.

 So, why do the credit reports matter?
 FICO uses them to assess your score.
 Actually, if you are regularly checking your credit reports and all is well, it isn’t necessary to frequently check your credit score.